Ragged Clown

 Le silence aide le travail.

 Although I was innocent on this occasion, I usually wasn’t.
-I was certainly in the Top Two Naughtiest Boys in the Class and the other naughty boy, Paul, got sent to prison.
+I was certainly in the Top Two Naughtiest Boys in the Class and the other naughty boy, Paul, was sent to prison.
 But Paul did some really bad stuff while I was merely naughty.
 Most people from my school days still remember me as the naughty one — but I never hurt anyone and I never damaged anything or carved my name on the desk.
 I certainly never broke any laws.
 I just didn’t like being told what to do, especially by teachers.

 I liked to make people laugh too.
 In the first few years of school, each class had to put on a play for the drama festival.
 My class chose a comedy about two football hooligans who were always in trouble with the law.
 Guess who played the hooligans!